This post may contain affiliate links, view our disclosure policy.

 - Add flour, chicken broth, and cream cheese.
 Stir and let cook for an additional 5 minutes, or until everything is combined and cream cheese is melted.

-- Fold in chicken and peas.
-Stir to combine.
-Pour into the prepared dish.
+- Stir in chicken and peas and mix to combine.
+Spread evenly into the prepared dish.

 - Cut each biscuit (8 biscuits total) into 6 smaller pieces.
 I cut the biscuit in half and then cut each half into 3 pieces.
 Lay the cut biscuits on top of the creamy pot pie mixture.

-- If adding the topping, brush melted butter over the biscuits and sprinkle with the parmesan cheese.
+- Brush melted butter over the biscuits and sprinkle with the parmesan cheese.

-- Bake 25-30 minutes or until biscuits are cooked through out and golden brown on top.
+- Bake 25-30 minutes or until biscuits are cooked through and golden brown on top.